 Defence leads Montreal Alouettes to 25-18 win over Calgary Stampeders

+MONTREAL — Just a few months into his CFL career, Kabion Ento is quickly finding out why the league is known for games coming down to the wire.

-MONTREAL — Cornerback Kabion Ento scored the only touchdown of the game off an interception as the Montreal Alouettes beat the Calgary Stampeders 25-18 at Molson Stadium on Sunday.
+The 27-year-old cornerback scored the only touchdown off an interception on Sunday as the Montreal Alouettes held off two late Calgary Stampeders red-zone possessions to win 25-18 at Molson Stadium.

+“It’s a crazy league in the CFL,” said Ento.
+“I’ve been here a short amount of time, but the last three minutes is wild.
+We knew it was going to be on us (the defence).

+“That’s when the game gets fun, when the game is on you and you’re with your brothers.”

 The Alouettes emphasized the need to improve their pass rush coming out of a bye week — signing veteran defensive lineman and former Stampeder Shawn Lemon to help the cause — and backed it up.